What’s new for the Microsoft 365 developer at Build 2021

 COM/VSTO add-in compatibility means your Windows investment can coexist with your add-ins on Outlook Mac and OWA.
-Starting with build 16.0.13801.2XXX, you will find that we will have a tool to suppress a web add-in only on the Windows platform and replace with a COM add-in.
+Starting with build 16.0.13801.2XXX, you’ll find that we have a tool to suppress a web add-in only on the Windows platform and replace with a COM add-in.
 Learn more about this today.

-Build with the SharePoint Framework to easily build your solutions for Microsoft 365
+Build with the SharePoint Framework to easily build your Microsoft 365 solutions